Olga Álava: After Miss Earth reign

 She traveled in Sri Lanka in 2013, where she visited the Pinnawala Elephant Orphanage, an orphanage, nursery and captive breeding ground for wild Asian elephants then she proceeded in the city of Kandy, the last capital of the ancient kings' era of Sri Lanka where she was hosted at the Chaaya Citadel Kandy.
 She was a guest at the 134th Battle of the Blues and then she served as one of the judges in Miss Earth Sri Lanka 2013.

-She became a Goodwill Ambassador for Red Ribbon Revolution in March 2013, an initiative to eradicate stigma & discrimination among children and youth living with HIV/AIDS through sports as a medium of transformation and she visited Bangalore, India on the 2nd week of March 2013 for a charity event for children and mothers with HIV.
+She became a Goodwill Ambassador for Red Ribbon Revolution in March 2013, an initiative to eradicate stigma and discrimination among children and youth living with HIV/AIDS through sports as a medium of transformation and she visited Bangalore, India on the 2nd week of March 2013 for a charity event for children and mothers with HIV.

 Álava was chosen in October 2013 as the newest talent by one of Ecuador's major TV network, Ecuavisa and became a host on the showbiz program "Gente" as a replacement of Maria Teresa Guerrero in the show.

-On 12 January 2015, she made a debut as host of #Hashtag, the new program of La República where she initially had an interview with Samantha Gray, the daughter of the singer Sharon la Hechicera, who tragically deceased in an accident.
+On 12 January 2015, she made a debut as host of #Hashtag, the new program of La República where she initially had an interview with Samantha Gray, the daughter of the singer Sharon la Hechicera, who was killed in an accident.

 In March 2020, Alava contracted and tested positive for the Coronavirus disease 2019 (COVID-19) which she got from a supermarket while preparing for the emergency lockdown in Ecuador.
 She narrated that she initially presented with a fever, cough and then shortness of breath, but eventually recovered and survived the disease.